gradienthealth/pydicom-3/doc/guides/encoding/encoder_plugins.rst

 ============================

-Additional plugins can be added to an existing encoder with the :meth:`~pydicom.pixels.encoders.base.Encoder.add_plugin` method, which takes the a unique :class:`str` `plugin_label`, and a :class:`tuple` of ``('the import path to the encoder function's module', 'encoder function name')``.
+Additional plugins can be added to an existing encoder with the :meth:`~pydicom3.pixels.encoders.base.Encoder.add_plugin` method, which takes the a unique :class:`str` `plugin_label`, and a :class:`tuple` of ``('the import path to the encoder function's module', 'encoder function name')``.
 For example, if you'd import your encoder function `my_encoder_func` with